soso-song/loqal-discussion-website/README.md

 * A notice contains a title and its content.
 * All notices will be shown at the bottom of this page.
 * Admin can edit any notice's title, description, and active status.

-   * :star2: **New Feature:** Only a notice with active status being true will be pinned on the regular user dashboard, and only the newest notice will be shown.
+:star2: **New Feature:** Only a notice with an active status will be shown on the regular user dashboard.
+A newly created notice will set the active status of previous notices to false and will be the only active notice

 ### Past Reports (`/admin/pastreport`)
 :star2: **New Feature**:
-* Any reviewed reports, either content flagged or report denied, will be listed in this page.
+* Any reviewed reports, which can be both accepted or rejected reports, will be listed in this page.
-* An admin user could delete a report by clicking the "Remove Report" button for that report to be never seen again.
+* An admin user can delete a report by clicking the "Remove Report" button
-* An admin user could reactivate a report by clicking the "Reactive" button for that report to appear in the admin's dashboard and waiting to be reviewed again.

 ### All Users (`/admin/edituser`)
 * An admin could see a list of all registered users.